How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you’re happy with the look of your chart or graph, click Create Chart …
+Once you’re satisfied with how your chart or graph is looking, click Create Chart …

-Note that every element is given a unique ID displayed in a shortcode.
-As you will see in just a moment, this lets you add graphs and charts to your WordPress pages very easily …
+Note that every element is given a unique ID displayed as a shortcode.
+As you will see shortly, this lets you insert charts and graphs into your WordPress pages and posts easily …

-Once you’ve created a new chart or graph and added it to Visualizer, adding it to a post or page is really very simple.
+After you have created a new element and added it to the Visualizer Library, adding it to a post or page is very simple.

 First, create a new post or page (or open an existing one) …